-\paragraph{Evaluation strategy.} The results we report in the paper fall into two main categories: (1) using a model to detect its own generations, which is the main goal of~\citet{mitchell2023detectgpt} as well.
-In this setup, the target and detector models are the same, we call this~\textit{self-detection}.
-(2) using a model different from the generator of the text to detect the generations.
+\textbf{Evaluation strategy.} The results we report in the paper fall into two main categories: (1) using a model to detect its own generations, which is the main goal of~\citet{mitchell2023detectgpt} (in this setup, the target and detector models are the same, we call this~\textit{self-detection}); and (2) using a model different from the generator of the text to detect the generations.
 In this setup, what we are basically doing is acting as if a surrogate model has generated the text.
 In other words, we want to see how well a model would claim another model's generation as its own.
-Here, the target and detector models are not the same.
 We call this~\textit{cross-detection}.
-This second setup represents the black-box case where we not only do not have full access to the target model that generated the text, we also do not know what model it was or what architecture/size it had, so we are trying to find the best~\textbf{universal detector} that would correctly classify it.